Knowle House SurgeryTel: 01752 705090

 If you are planning pregnancy and would like pre-conceptual advice, then please make an appointment to see your doctor.
 This may be particularly important if you suffer from certain medical conditions, are on medication, if you smoke or drink significant amounts of alcohol, if you are unsure about your Rubella status, or if there is a family history of inherited illness.
 All women planning pregnancy should begin Folic Acid supplements at least 6 weeks before conceiving.

-Maternity care is provided by all the doctors in conjunction with the community midwives who hold regular clinics in both surgeries.
-The doctors do not offer home deliveries, but in particular circumstances, the midwife may offer this service at her discretion.
+Maternity care is provided by the community midwives who hold regular clinics on Wednesdays at knowle house surgery Crown Hill.
+In particular circumstances, the midwife may offer home deliveries, this service is at her discretion.

-Patients who suspect that they may be pregnant or have a positive pregnancy test should initially make an appointment to see their own doctor/midwife as soon as possible.
-Following this appointment the patient will be referred to the midwife to be seen at the midwifes clinic as soon as possible.
+Patients who suspect that they may be pregnant or have a positive pregnancy test should initially make an appointment to see the as soon as possible.
 At the time of booking this appointment at the reception desk she will be given a maternity pack with details of forthcoming maternity care.

 The midwife will conduct a risk assessment on each pregnancy and discuss options for maternity care.
 She will organise the routine antenatal bloods to be taken, refer to secondary care if necessary and organise the patients ultrasound scan which is done at 12 weeks and between 18 and 20 weeks.
 A plan of care and subsequent visits will be discussed at the initial appointment with the midwife.